Mbah Suro: Early life and education

 Muljono was born in Nginggil on 17 March 1921.
 He was a descendant of the founders of Nginggil.
 His father, Resosemito, was the Village Head of Nginggil, and his mother was named Sumitah.
 He had six younger sisters.
 He attended elementary school.
 During his school years, he was known as a lazy student with poor academic performance.
 He was also mischievous as a child.
 Nevertheless, he managed to graduate from primary school.

-Early
+Early career

 During the National Revolution, Muljono joined the Yadau Brigade, led by Ahmad Wiro, with the rank of sergeant.
 This brigade was part of the Indonesian Navy.

 In 1946, Muljono was elected as the Village Head of Nginggil after receiving 100% of the votes in the election.
 In 1960, he was reported to be a sympathizer of the BTI and PKI.

 On 24 April 1962, he submitted a letter to the Resident of Pati requesting to be relieved from his position as Village Head of Nginggil.
 The request was granted, and Muljono stepped down as village head on 31 July 1962.
 According to Ramelan, Muljono resigned due to his involvement in the encroachment of Forestry Service land.
 Another version states that he left his position as village head to focus more on spiritual practices.